Skip to content

 It does not have mutation tools, including apply_patch, write, rename_symbol, or code_action.

-The structured workflow path is centered on engineer and reviewer.
+The structured workflow path is centered on engineer, planner, and reviewer.

-• engineer owns task_workflow and the main implementation session
+• engineer owns task_workflow for saved implementation task state

-• reviewer owns task_review and records durable review outcomes
+• reviewer owns task_review for saved task review outcomes

 The top-level workflow config controls whether runtime injects an automatic review turn: